strawbees/learning-platform-gatsby/content/explorations/roller-coaster-habits-of-learning.md

 ## Questioning

 Sometimes the hardest part of solving a problem is asking the right question.
-Learning how to navigate problems through question is a fundamental skill for a learner and it’s a habit to be developed.
+Learning how to navigate problems through questions is a fundamental skill for a learner and it’s a habit to be developed.
 It’s important for students to demonstrate they can derive important knowledge and learn by following their curiosity.

-**Emerging**: Asks questions
+**Emerging**: Asks questions.

 **Proficient**: Integrates curiosity and genuine interest to drive questions that help build the track.
 Asks questions that promote and uncover new learning, solutions and questions.